Tosan/tosan-mask-spring-boot-starter/README.md

 ```

 ### Prerequisites
-This Library requires java version 8 or above.
+This Library requires java version 17 or above and spring boot version 3.0.2 and above.

 ## Contributing
 Any contribution is greatly appreciated.